 A Famous Cartographic Blunder: The Island of California

-For more than a century, the state of California was widely accepted by mapmakers to be an island.
-Paul Cohen in Mapping the West: America’s Westward Movement 1524-1890 (2002), notes that “Briggs’ extraordinary map [pictured above] was one of the very first to show California as an island, and it was the most influential in disseminating the misconception.”
+For more than a century the state of California was thought to be an island.
+How?
+Misinformation by way of maps.
+In Mapping the West: America’s Westward Movement 1524-1890 (2002), Paul Cohen notes that “Briggs’ extraordinary map (pictured above) was one of the very earliest to show California as an island, and it was the most influential in disseminating the misconception.”

 Henry Briggs, The North Part of America (detail)